SparkPost/support-docs/articles/tech-resources/enabling-multiple-custom-tracking-domains.md

     ![](media/enabling-multiple-custom-tracking-domains/xU06kJ2lac6YGEIi8KlReq8OaF1kfX.png)
 1. Complete the Sending Domain Name for each sending domain and select the Linked Tracking Domain you want to associate with it.
 1. Click the Add Domain or _Update Tracking Domain_ button to complete the association.
-Please note in order to associate a tracking domain with a sending doamin you need to make you have verified the trakcing domain first.
 If you want to remove a trakcing domain you can simply go to the tracking domain section in your dashboard and click on the trash icon on the right hand side.

 **Note for SparkPost customers**: for information on how to configure your Sending Domains, please see [this article](https://www.sparkpost.com/docs/getting-started/getting-started-sparkpost/#preparing-your-from-address).